mrocklin/thesis/computations.md

 In section \ref{sec:matrix-language} we described a computer algebra system to express and manipulate matrix expressions at a high, symbolic level.
 This symbolic work is not appropriate for numeric computation.
 In this section we describe a system to define numeric codes at a high-level.
 Later in section \ref{sec:matrix-compilation} we will use compiler tools to connect these two to build a more cohesive whole.

 Our primary target will be Modern Fortran code that calls down to the curated BLAS/LAPACK libraries described in section \ref{sec:blas-lapack}.
 These libraries have old and unstructured interfaces which are difficult to target with high-level automated systems.
 In this section we build a high-level description of these computations as an intermediary.
 We use SymPy matrix expressions to assist with this high level description.
-This system will be extensible to support other low-level libraries.
+This system is extensible to support other low-level libraries.
 We believe that its separation makes it broadly applicable to applications beyond our own.

 Specifically we present a small library to encode low-level computational routines that is amenable to manipulation by automated high-level tools.
 This library is extensible and broadly applicable.
 This library also supports low level code generation.